chenwt/ggtree/docs/featuredArticles.md

 <span class='st_sina_hcount' displayText='Sina'></span>
 <span class='st_linkedin_hcount' displayText='LinkedIn'></span>

+Let [us know](https://github.com/GuangchuangYu/ggtree/wiki/feature-articles) if you have published using `ggtree` and your publication will be featured here.

 ## 2016

 Phenotypic and Genotypic Characteristics of Shiga Toxin-Producing Escherichia coli Isolated from Surface Waters and Sediments in a Canadian Urban-Agricultural Landscape